ATaka93/proximity-based-urban-planning-review/README.md

 2. On first run, NLTK will automatically download required tokenizer/stopword/ lemmatizer data (`punkt`, `stopwords`, `wordnet`) — this requires an internet connection the first time only.
-3. Place the corpus at `data/abstracts.csv` with at minimum an `abstract` column (see `data/README.md` for how to reconstruct this from the PRISMA protocol, since raw WoS/Scopus text cannot be redistributed).
+3. Place the corpus at `data/abstracts.csv` with at minimum `abstract` and `year` columns (see `data/README.md` for how to reconstruct this from the PRISMA protocol, since raw WoS/Scopus text cannot be redistributed).
 4. Run the full pipeline:
 ```bash
    bash scripts/run_pipeline.sh